axelvag/Simulator_temperature/README.md

 ![image](image/Air1.jpg)

-When I increase the heat in the center of the room:
+When I increase the heat in the center and in the top of the room:

 ![image](image/Air2.jpg)